I love visiting schools and talking to students about how I write and illustrate my books,

 PLEASE CONTACT: firstname.lastname@example.org to discuss my visit.
 I look forward to talking with you!

-ALSO AVAILABLE TO SPEAK TO COLLEGES AND CONFERENCES.
+I AM AVAILABLE TO SPEAK TO GROUPS, LIBRARIES AND AT CONFERENCES.

 Comments from Educators